 Slow focus:

-When shooting with an 85mm lens with a wide-open aperture, you’ll have a hard time focusing your lens on your preferred subject- and it’s worse when the environment is not well lit.
+When shooting with an 85mm lens with a wide-open aperture, you’ll have difficulty focusing your lens on your preferred subject- and it’s worse when the environment is not well-lit.
 So, if you’re shooting objects in motion, you might want to try another lens.

 Why should you use an 85mm lens for portraits?

 For starters, the 85mm lens is the best focal length for portraits, as recommended by expert photographers.
 You’ll enjoy less distortion in your pictures regardless of the distance.
-If you’re interested in doing more outdoor portrait shoots, this lens is perfect for you.
+If you want more outdoor portrait shoots, this lens is perfect.

 35mm vs. 50mm vs. 85mm lens – Comparison Chart

 When deciding the best camera lens for portraits among these three lenses, it’s safe to consider the standard practice adopted by expert photographers.
-Based on the standard, the 50mm and the 85 mm are the best lenses for portrait photography.
+Based on the standard, the 50 and 85 mm lenses are the best portrait photography lenses.

 That’s because these lenses eliminate the face distortion issues with the 35mm lens.
 That doesn’t mean you can’t use the 35mm lens to shoot portraits.
-You can try it if you’re willing to tweak it to get better results with the 35mm lens.
+You can try it if you can tweak it to get better results with the 35mm lens.
 More so, feel free to try out another focal length lens for portrait photography.

 What’s the biggest difference between the 35mm, 50mm, and 85mm?

-While there are many differences between the 35mm, 50mm, and 85mm lenses, the main marker is the focal length of all three lenses.
-The 35mm lens has the widest lens, hence capturing the scenery along with your subject.
+While there are many differences between the 35mm, 50mm, and 85mm lenses, the primary marker is the focal length of all three lenses.
+The 35mm lens has the widest lens, capturing the scenery and your subject.

 The 85mm lens has a narrow focal length, which would boldly highlight your subject while blurring the background fantastically- your image would flawlessly stand out as it captures the details.
-The 50mm lens decently combines both focal lengths- you can use it to capture portraits with wide and narrow frames.
+The 50mm lens combines both focal lengths decently- you can use it to capture portraits with wide and narrow frames.

-If you’re shopping for a camera lens for portrait photography that’s a 35mm, 50, or 85mm lens, we’ve got you covered.
+We’ve got you covered if you’re shopping for a camera lens for portrait photography that’s a 35mm, 50, or 85mm lens.
 Here are some recommendations based on expert advice.

 1. Canon EF 85mm f/1.2L II

-Crowned by Canon as their definitive portrait lens, this is the best canon camera lens for portraits within the 85mm range.
+Crowned by Canon as their definitive portrait lens, this is the best Canon camera lens for portraits within the 85mm range.
 It has the perfect bokeh that adds that beautiful touch to your pictures.
-This lens is versatile as you can use it in different portrait photography contexts.
-You’ll get 1.8x faster autofocus speed from this lens, thanks to its high-speed CPU, optimized algorithms, Ring-type USM.
+This lens is versatile as it is used in different portrait photography contexts.
+You’ll get 1.8x faster autofocus speed from this lens, thanks to its high-speed CPU, optimized algorithms, and Ring-type USM.
 Check availability on Amazon!

 2. Canon EF 50mm f/1.2L

-This lens is your best bet at getting a great 50mm lens.
-It is the best canon lens for portraits on a budget.
+This lens is your best bet at getting an excellent 50mm lens.
+It is the best Canon lens for portraits on a budget.
 It earned that title because of its high-end quality.
-It is one of the sharpest 50mm lenses you’ll probably ever come across.
+It is one of the sharpest 50mm lenses you’ll probably have.
 The autofocus is fast compared to older models.
 This lens works perfectly for any shooting.
 Check availability on Amazon!

 3. Nikon 35mm f/1.4G

-We’ll refer to this lens as the best Nikon portrait lens because of its fast lens that captures your picture with great bokeh.
-This lens owes its speed to its naturally wide aperture, and it is perfect for any situation.
+We’ll refer to this lens as the best Nikon portrait lens because its fast lens captures your picture with great bokeh.
+This lens owes its speed to its naturally wide aperture and is perfect for any situation.
 Check availability on Amazon!

 Final Verdict

 Perhaps you’re in the middle of getting a lens for portrait photography to premiere your career as a portrait photographer.
-But you’ve been stuck trying to figure out what lens is best for portraits- 35mm, 50mm, or 85mm.
-You’re not alone, as we’ve highlighted the difference between these three lenses in this article.
+But you’ve been stuck trying to figure out the lens best for portraits- 35mm, 50mm, or 85mm.
+You’re not alone; we’ve highlighted the difference between these three lenses in this article.
 All you need to do now is to read this piece carefully, decide the purpose, and use the context of the lens you want.

 Amy Grace, a devotee writer of Clipping Path Studio, has long experience in the commercial photography field.
-Merging competency and skill in her profession, she has nailed the task up to the mark and has helped a lot of entrepreneurs create their brands.
+Merging competency and skill in her profession, she has nailed the task up to the mark and has helped many entrepreneurs create their brands.
 Aside from photography, Amy is involved in photo retouching work as well.
 Follow her on Twitter, Instagram.

 PIN IT